DaveVED/cdk-diff-action/README.md

 ## Key Features

-- **_Automated Diff Summary_**🤖: Automatically runs cdk diff for pull requests, ensuring that all infrastructure changes are captured and reviewed.
+- **Automated Diff Summary**: Runs cdk diff for pull requests and provides a readable summary.
-- **_Clean and Clear Output_**🧼: Transforms the raw output of cdk diff into a more readable format by removing unnecessary escape codes and formatting the content in Markdown.
+- **Clean and Clear Output**: Formats the cdk diff output in Markdown for better readability.
-- **_Enhanced Review Process_**🔍: By posting the diff summary directly on the pull request, reviewers can easily understand the impact of the changes without leaving GitHub.
+- **Enhanced Review Process**: Posts the diff summary directly on pull requests for easy access.
-- **_Detection of Critical Changes_**⚠️: Highlights important aspects such as the number of resources that require replacement, aiding in risk assessment and decision-making.
+- **Detection of Critical Changes**: Highlights significant changes and potential risks.
-- **_Efficient Output Management_**📏: Ensures the comment size is within GitHub's limits, truncating the content if necessary to fit within the constraints.
+- **Efficient Output Management**: Ensures the comment size is within GitHub's constraints.

 ## How It Works